Home

 Telanthophora grandifolia

 Huge leaves!
 The name of this awesome plant is Telanthophora grandifolia, although it might as well be called Dinosaur Dinner!
 This oversized relative of daisies and sunflowers certainly looks like something dinosaurs would munch on.
-A native to cloud forests of southern Mexico, it grows to 18 feet tall, with massive leaves about 2 feet long.
+A native of cloud forests in southern Mexico, it has a great palm-like shape, with massive leaves to 2 feet long or more.
 It's sure to add a wacky, tropical look to your garden.
-This is an extremely rare plant, and fresh seeds are rarely seen for sale.
+It is extremely rare in cultivation, and rarely seen for sale.

 Telanthophora grandifolia

-Telanthophora grandifolia, sometimes called the Giant Groundsel, is an evergreen plant that takes on a palm-like shape.
-Here in San Francisco it grows to 18 feet tall, but you may prune it to 4 or 5 feet tall if you wish, and it will make a low, leafy shrub.
-The scalloped leaves tend to average 18-22 inches long, although the largest i've seen was as long as my arm!
+This is an evergreen species that grows to 18 feet tall here in San Francisco, but you may prune it to 4 or 5 feet tall if you wish, and it will make a very leafy shrub.
+The scalloped leaves tend to average 18-22 inches long, and can potentially get much bigger.
 The stems of the new growth have cool "stubble", with big nubs that feel soft to the touch.
 In winter, and occasionally other times of the year, the plant makes massive flower clusters up to 2 feet across.
-The bright yellow clusters appear at the top of each branch, adding nice splashes of winter color.
-This is considered a non-invasive species.
+These fragrant, bright yellow clusters appear at the top of each branch, adding nice splashes of winter color and scent.

 Telanthophora grandifolia